 - 3.8.1 Decision making arrangements are set out in the Constitution.
 The Council operates a Leader and Cabinet model of decision making.
-Although some decisions are reserved for Full Council, most are made by the Cabinet or by committees, sub-committees or officers.
-There are currently no decision making powers delegated to individual Members. - 3.8.2 All forthcoming Key decisions by Cabinet, Executive committees or officers are published in the Council's Forward plan published every month on the Council's website. - 3.8.3 Reports and minutes of meetings are also published on the council's website and are available through the Libraries.
-This includes urgent decisions, which are reported to the next formal meeting of Council. - 3.8.4 The council has an Audit Advisory Committee which meets at least four times during the year, with clear terms of reference and an annual work programme for internal audit, investigations and risk management.
-The committee has an independent chair and an independent member to help ensure it is effective in performing its duties. - 3.8.5 In order to enhance the effectiveness of the Committee, it has been re-constituted as an advisory committee for most of its activities.
-This has enabled the independent Members to be equal voting members of the committee. - 3.8.6 The Council maintains an Internal Audit service that operates in accordance with the published internal audit standards expected of a local authority in the United Kingdom.
-The Head of Internal Audit has direct access to the Chief Executive, the Section151 Officer and the Chair of the Audit Committee and now the Chair of the Audit Advisory Committee. - 3.8.7 Robust business continuity management arrangements exist within the council, with all critical services having business continuity plans in place. - 3.8.8 The Council has a three year Medium Term Financial Strategy, which is reviewed and updated annually as part of the budget setting process to support the achievement of the council's corporate priorities.
-The budget and policy framework outlines the process and timetable to be followed each year when setting the council's budget.
-The financial management framework includes regular budget monitoring reports to departmental management teams, Corporate Management Team and Cabinet. - 3.8.9 In 2017/18 a task and finish group of members and senior officers was initiated to comprehensively review the Council's arrangements for Emergency Planning.
-It found that arrangements were generally sound and made some recommendations for further improvement.
-The group's report and recommendation will be monitored by the Audit and Advisory Committee.
+Although some decisions are reserved for Full Council, most are made by the Cabinet or by Committees, sub-Committees or officers.
+Since September 2018 individual member decision-making has been introduced in a limited number of areas, supported by a governance process similar to that for Cabinet decisions.
+Cabinet members received a briefing about their new responsibilities and the related processes. - 3.8.2 All forthcoming Key decisions by Cabinet, Executive Committees or officers are published in the Council's Forward plan published every month on the Council's website. - 3.8.3 Reports and minutes of meetings are also published on the Council's website and are available through the Libraries.
+This includes urgent decisions, which are reported to the next formal meeting of Council. - 3.8.4 The Council has an Audit and Standards Advisory Committee which meets at least four times during the year, with clear terms of reference and an annual work programme for internal audit, investigations and risk management.
+The Committee has an independent chair, a co-opted (independent) member in relation to member conduct standards issues and an independent adviser to help ensure it is effective in performing its duties. - 3.8.5 In order to enhance the effectiveness of the Committee, it was re-constituted as an advisory Committee for most of its activities.
+This has enabled the independent Members to be equal voting members of the Committee. - 3.8.6 The Council maintains an Internal Audit service that operates in accordance with the published internal audit standards expected of a local authority in the United Kingdom.
+The Head of Internal Audit reports to the council's Monitoring Officer, and has direct access to the Chief Executive, the Section 151 Officer and the Chair of the Audit Committee and now the Chair of the Audit and Standards Advisory Committee. - 3.8.7 Robust business continuity management arrangements exist within the Council, with all critical services having business continuity plans in place. - 3.8.8 The Council has a three-year Medium Term Financial Strategy, which is reviewed and updated annually as part of the budget setting process to support the achievement of the Council's corporate priorities.
+The budget and policy framework outlines the process and timetable to be followed each year when setting the Council's budget.
+The financial management framework includes regular budget monitoring reports to departmental management teams, Council Management Team and Cabinet. - 3.8.9 The Council has two wholly owned subsidiary companies i4B Holdings Limited (i4B) and First Wave Housing Limited (FWH). - 3.8.10 i4B is limited by shares, providing affordable homes for households who might otherwise be housed in temporary accommodation.
+The Board of the Company is chaired by an independent voting Director.
+Other board members include an independent Board member, a Councillor, and two senior Council officers.
+The Company has a Service Level Agreement (SLA) with Brent to provide a range of services to support the Company's operations such as corporate and financial services; property purchasing and refurbishment and housing management.
+The Council has a Shareholder's agreement with i4B.
+The agreement outlines governance arrangements for the company including: what the business of the Company shall be, arrangements for reporting to the shareholder, and decisions that require the Shareholder's consent/agreement.